ccmucdenver/ccm-docs/docs/examples.md

-# Examples

-## Interactive job with Tensorflow on GPU
+# Interactive job with Tensorflow on GPU

 Look which host you are on.
 You should be on the head node.